SmileiPIC/tutorials/perfs_parallel_computing.rst

   S.ParticleBinning(0).animate()

-A ball of plasma (30 cells radius) is moving through the box (256x256 cells).
+A ball of plasma (30 cells radius) is moving through the box (256x256 cells) :

 * With 8 x 8 patches, the size of a patch is 32 x 32 cells.
   The plasma, which represents the main time cost, occupies only a few patches of the simulation.
   This means many threads are doing nothing.
 * With 16 x 16 patches, the size of a patch is 16 x 16 cells,
-  more patches are occupied.
+  an order of magnitude is earned regarding the number of patches loaded with particles.
   Verify the speedup.
 * With 32 x 32 patches, the size of a patch is 8 x 8 cells,
-  even more patches are occupied, but there is also a communication overhead.
+  even more patches are loaded with particles, but with a synchronization overhead.

-  Check whether this was useful.
+Check the behavior of these three configurations running 16 threads.

 For this test, in the best case configuration, an additionnal speed-up of 2 is obtained.